Connect with us

 As a result, many of the technologies people rely on today are underpinned by advances in nanoscale science and engineering.
 Even some of the advances in AI rely on nanotechnology-based hardware.

 In the U.S., much of this collaborative work was spearheaded by the cross-agency National Nanotechnology Initiative.
-In the early 2000s, the initiative brought together representatives from across the government to better understand the risks and of nanotechnology.
-It helped convene a broad and diverse array of scholars, researchers, developers, practitioners, educators, activists, policymakers and other stakeholders to map out strategies for ensuring socially and economically beneficial nanoscale technologies.
+In the early 2000s, the initiative brought together representatives from across the government to better understand the risks and benefits of nanotechnology.
+It helped convene a broad and diverse array of scholars, researchers, developers, practitioners, educators, activists, policymakers and other stakeholders to help map out strategies for ensuring socially and economically beneficial nanoscale technologies.

-In 2003, the 21st Century Nanotechnology Research and Development Act became and further codified this commitment to participation by a broad array of stakeholders.
-The coming years saw a growing number of federally funded initiatives – the Center for Nanotechnology and Society at Arizona (where one of us was on the board of visitors) – that cemented the principle of broad engagement around emerging advanced technologies.
+In 2003, the 21st Century Nanotechnology Research and Development Act became law and further codified this commitment to participation by a broad array of stakeholders.
+The coming years saw a growing number of federally funded initiatives – including the Center for Nanotechnology and Society at Arizona State University (where one of us was on the board of visitors) – that cemented the principle of broad engagement around emerging advanced technologies.

 Experts only at the table